-A standby generator is a powerful engine, and just like your car, it can’t be ignored until something goes wrong.
-Sitting idle for months can lead to issues with the battery, oil, and fuel system, which are the most common reasons for failure during an outage.
-Proactive care is the key to avoiding that stressful moment.
-This is where a scheduled service agreement comes in, transforming your generator from a hopeful backup to a guaranteed power source.
-Understanding what is included in a Generac maintenance plan is the first step toward true peace of mind, ensuring every critical component is inspected, serviced, and ready for action.
+Your standby generator is a powerful engine, and just like your car, it can’t be ignored until something goes wrong.
+When a generator sits idle, its battery, oil, and fuel system can develop problems—the most common reasons they fail during an outage.
+A Generac service plan is the key to avoiding that stress.
+It transforms your generator from a hopeful backup into a guaranteed power source.
+Understanding what’s covered in Generac maintenance plans is the first step toward true peace of mind, ensuring your investment is inspected, serviced, and ready for action when you need it most.

 Key Takeaways